egovernments/municipal-services/bpa-services/README.md

 - billing-service ( Create demands and bills for the fees to be collected )

-- collection-services ( Create receipt for the payment received for the bills )
+- collection ( Create receipt for the payment received for the bills )

 - bpa-calculator ( Calculates the fees to be collected at different stages)